What's the most successful way to acquire customers?

 I spend thousands of hours deconstructing how things work.
 I compile my insights into free handbooks like the one you're reading.
 Over a million people read them annually.
 Insights that don't make it in are shared on Twitter.

-Outside of writing, I invest in startups through my seed fund and Carveout.
+Outside of writing, I invest in startups through my seed fund.
 Previously, I coded the world's most popular web animation engine, Velocity.js, and I founded Demand Curve, the largest educator in startup marketing.
 More here.